 Results from the Monitoring the Future survey revealed cocaine use by 12th graders has dropped dramatically since 2007; in recent years, has held steady among all grade levels; and is at its lowest level (2.6%) among 12th graders with even lower rates among 8th and 10th graders.
 Data from the National Forensic Laboratory Information System (NFLIS) reveals that cocaine has shown decreasing trends across all four regions of the country since 2004 but is still the second most frequently identified drug.

 While cocaine use has declined, it remains the most frequently mentioned drug among ER visits, according to the Drug Abuse Warning Network (DAWN).
 As such, it’s important to drug test employees and job applicants to help keep workplaces safe.
-For more information about drug testing, visit our website or contact us online.
+For more information about drug testing, visit our website.

 Join us over the next few weeks as we use five renowned sources of drug use data to compare and contrast the latest trends in illicit drug use.
 Read the introductory post to learn more about this series.